zhicheng/db/README.txt

 Q: Do you use `mmap'?
 What if I don't want use `mmap'?
 A: Yes.Just use others,there is a lot of key/value database you can choose.

-Q: I tried this library,It's wast to much disk space and memory!
+Q: I tried this library,It's waste to much disk space and memory!
 A: I'll write compaction function later,will reduce disk space use.
    Memory is control by the kernel,Sorry.